Zipic image compression app running on macOS — dashboard showing before and after compression results

 Don’t process files one by one — drag entire folders into Zipic to compress everything inside.
 Mix formats freely; Zipic handles JPEG, PNG, WebP, and more in a single batch.

 For ongoing workflows, set up folder monitoring — Zipic watches a directory and automatically compresses any new images added to it.
+For one-off large jobs, follow the safer sample-first process in the batch compression tutorial.

 Learn how to set up automated folder monitoring in the Directory Monitoring guide.